 Consumer Issues: A summary of the types of complaints or problems consumers identified about the program in the current quarter.
-Include any trends discovered, the resolution of complaints, and any actions taken or to be taken to prevent other occurrences.
+Include any trends discovered, the resolution of complaints, and any actions taken or to be taken to prevent other occurrences, this should be broken out to show the number of LTSS complaints vs. all other categories identified.
 Also discuss feedback, issues or concerns received from the MMCARP, advocates and county officials.

-ATTACHMENT D
+ATTACHMENT E